graphql-java-generator/graphql-maven-plugin-project/src/site/markdown/index.md

 # Main evolutions for the near future

-You'll find below the main changes, that are foreseen in the near future
+You'll find below the main changes, that are planned in the near future:
-- Manage Subscriptions.
+- Subscriptions.
 Currently, GraphQL Java Generator manages queries and mutations.
 - Add a gradle plugin (work in progress)
 - Manage properties which name are java keyword, like: public, private, class...
 Currently, it would generate a compilation error.
 - Manage field parameters.
 Currently, GraphQL Java Generator accepts parameters out of the query level (that is on object fields), only with Direct Queries (which is nice enough to begin)
 - Comments should be reported in the generated code, especially the POJOs and the queries, mutations and subscriptions
-- Define specific Scalars (for instance Date, DateTime, Time)
+- Allow definition of specific Scalars (for instance Date, DateTime, Time)
 - Fragment in graphql queries
-- The plugin currently manages only one schema.
+- The plugin currently manages only one GraphQL schema file.
 It would be nice to allow several graphqls files, with a pattern like /*.graphqls

 # Note for contributors